santhosh24990/FlixNchill/README.md

 // create a login/sign up component and switch between them using state variable

-// use regex for email and password validation
+// use regex for email and password .name validation

+// useRef can be used to get input element values

+// create a firebase project install firebase in terminal and copy and store the data in utils

+// then enable email/password authentication in firebase

+//deploy the app to firebase
+ npm install -g firebase-tools - to install firebase cli

+//  to deploy to  firebase
+firebase login
+firebase init , then select hoisting npm build firebase deploy - to deploy

+// create authentication